Taiseer517/TipCalculator/README.md

 # tip_calculator

-An Application for calculating total bill
+An Application for evenly splitting the bill between any number of people!

 ## Getting Started